Philip Dru: Administrator: Book reviews

 if the author is really a man of affairs, this is an extraordinarily interesting book.
 It shows how utterly juvenile a great man can be.
 If he is really an "insider" then we on the outside have very little to learn. ...
 The imagination is that of a romantic boy of 14 who dreams of what he would do if he had supreme power and nobody objected.

-In a mostly positive commentary on the book, Philip Bobbitt argued that it is unlikely Lippmann had so little to learn from the Colonel, noting how eight major reforms from the book, some of them initially opposed by both President Wilson and his Home Secretary Bryan, had been passed into law only 4 years after House became advisor to the President.
+In a mostly positive commentary on the book, Philip Bobbitt argued that it is unlikely Lippmann had so little to learn from the Colonel, noting how eight major reforms from the book, some of them initially opposed by both President Wilson and his Home Secretary Bryan, were passed into law only 4 years after House became advisor to the President.

 Wilson's Secretary of the Interior Franklin K. Lane noted, according to historian Arthur M. Schlesinger Jr., that there were similarities between Wilson's governing style and the writings contained in the novel: "All that book has said should be, comes about slowly, even woman suffrage.
 The President comes to Philip Dru in the end."

 Senator Lawrence Y. Sherman talked about the book in congress, noting its substantial influence.
 He said:

 Here is exhibited the Colonel's whole mental viscera.
 If there be twilight zones in the biography of 1918, the Colonel's 312 pages of fiction flashed from the watchtowers of 1912 a searchlight athwart the gloaming so any wayfarer can see everything.
 Suffice it to know Philip Dru is an autobiography of the Colonel himself and solves the Conundrum how to get rid of the Constitution.